 If you book a trip to Hawaii, there’s a high chance that you’ve obviously got beaches on your mind and there are certainly plenty to choose from!
-My week in Oahu felt a bit like a beach crawl, jumping in from a swim at every given opportunity!
-In this post, I share with you 5 of the best beaches in oahu and give you some tips for visiting!
+My week in Oahu felt a bit like a beach crawl, jumping in for a swim at every given opportunity!
+In this post, I share with you 5 of the best beaches in Oahu and give you some tips for visiting!

 I mainly stayed on the Windward side of the Island.
 Ironically enough, I say that Oahu is one of my favourite places in the world, yet I really wasn’t a fan of Waikiki.
 It was crazy busy and I found a lot of the tourists rude, but just a 30 minute drive from the airport, on the other side of the mountains, paradise can be found!

 Top Oahu Beaches

 Out of all the beaches in this post, Kailua is the most ‘visitor friendly’.
 There’s a large parking area, toilets, plenty of beach space, shady trees and there was even a rope swing when I was there!
 Kailua was my base in Oahu so it was in walking distance from my accommodation (there aren’t many hotels on this side of the Island, I stayed in an Airbnb type rental).

 I hired a stand up paddle board from the ‘Kailua Beach Adventures‘, they even give you wheels so you can pull it to the beach!
 There was more than enough space to paddle it around and not have to worry about hitting any swimmers or people getting in the way.
 You can even buy a pass that lets you paddle out and ‘land’ on Popoia Island, if you feel like going on a little adventure!